 Tips for writing amazing responses to supplemental prompts

-A variation of the 250-350 word "why us?" prompt is asked by Syracuse, Northwestern, American and many others.
+The 250-350 word "why us?" prompt is asked by University of Michigan, Dartmouth, Tufts, Syracuse, and many others.
 It requires you to really study the college's website and determine what they offer that makes you the perfect applicant to take advantage of their programs.
-As I tell students every year, Why American? is NOT Why DC? i.e. it is NOT an essay about how much you love lots of free museums and politics.
-That essay could be written about Georgetown, George Washington, and American.
-Instead it is an essay about the program or curriculum or other experience which American offers.
-If you can substitute AU for GW you haven’t done your homework and the reader will know it.
+As I tell students every year, Why USC? is NOT Why Los Angeles?, i.e. it is NOT an essay about how much you love the beach and mountains, or the entertainment industry, that essay could be written about any school in LA.
+Instead it is an essay about the program, or curriculum, or other experience which USC offers.

-USC, Loyola Marymount, Fordham and others ask questions about how you plan to be involved outside of academics with their community and the broader community in which they are located.
+NYU, Boston University, University of California and many others ask questions about how you plan to be involved outside of academics with their community and the broader community in which they are located.
 They point to their mission statements and ask you to tell how their educational philosophy resonates with your academic and extracurricular experiences and intentions.

 What's your favorite snack?
 (USC) "Just half an avocado, maybe some salt on top.
 Scoop it out and eat it just like that.
 Trust me."